 Later analysis of the Genovese case would show that the media misrepresented the facts somewhat.
 It’s not as though 38 people stood calmly watching a brutal murder in broad daylight and simply went on about their business.
 This attack happened in the middle of the night when it was dark, most people were in bed, and no one had a clear view of the entire event.
 Some of the witnesses, for example, had merely heard yelling and thought it might have been nothing more than an argument.
 At least one person apparently did call the police immediately, but without realizing that the woman had actually been stabbed—so the police didn’t respond with any urgency.
-And perhaps, even if an ambulance had arrived 5 minutes after the initial attack, Kitty Genovese would still have died.
+And perhaps, even if an ambulance had arrived five minutes after the initial attack, Kitty Genovese would still have died.
+Finally, there’s evidence to suggest that someone fabricated the number 38 and that the actual number of people who might have seen or heard part of the crime was somewhere between two and seven.
 So it’s plausible, at least, that this particular case was not an example of apathetic bystanders—and that Kitty Genovese Syndrome is a bit of a misnomer.

 But it hardly matters what you call it or whether this single tragedy could have been mitigated.
 The bystander effect, by whatever name, is a very real and common occurrence.